Framing Effects in Independent-Agent Large Language Models: A Cross-Family Behavioral Analysis: Methodology

 \begin{itemize} \item \textbf{Choice Proportion:} The proportion of trials in which each LLM family selects ``A'' or ``B'' under each framing condition.
 This is computed from aggregated response counts across all models within the family. \item \textbf{Framing Effect Magnitude:} Defined as

-where \(P(B)_{\text{Scenario X}}\) denotes the empirical probability of choosing ``B" in Scenario~X at the family level, calculated from aggregated response counts.
+where \(P(B)_{\text{Scenario X}}\) denotes the empirical probability of choosing ``B'' in Scenario~X at the family level, calculated from aggregated response counts.
 This metric quantifies the effect size of framing on choice distribution.
 It follows standard approaches in psychology and decision science for measuring treatment effects \cite{cohen2013statistical}.
-The difference-in-probability measure has been widely used in behavioral economics and cognitive psychology to quantify framing effects \cite{kahneman1979prospect,tversky1981framing,kuhberger1998influence}.
-Positive values indicate increased preference for the framed option under the treatment condition. \item \textbf{Model Comparison:} Differences in choice distributions across LLM families and framings are evaluated using statistical tests such as the Chi-square test for independence or Fisher's exact test (for small sample sizes), based on family-level aggregated data. \end{itemize}
+Positive values indicate increased preference for Option~B under the cooperative framing. \item \textbf{Model Comparison:} Differences in choice distributions across LLM families and framings are evaluated using statistical tests such as the Chi-square test for independence.
+When a family has zero counts in one category, we compare Option~B against non-B outcomes to preserve valid expected cell counts. \end{itemize}